-► To install RSC on Windows®:

-- 1. Log on to a Windows machine. - 2.
+- ► To install RSC on a Windows® operating system: - 1.
+Log on to a Windows machine. - 2.
 Download, or copy from a known location, the RSC-installer.jar installation file. - 3.
 Double-click the executable file to start the installer program.
 The splash page appears. - 4.
 Click Next.
 The installation path page appears. - 5.
 Change the path, if desired. - 6.
 Click Next.
 The installation progress page appears.